eliasdoehne/stellaris-dashboard/configure_layout.md

 ![Custom Tab Layout](img/custom_tab_layout.png)

-I strongly recommended to make a backup copy of the config.yml after customizing it, since the dashboard may overwrite changes.
+I recommend to make a backup copy of the config.yml after customizing it, since the dashboard may overwrite changes.
+Also, you can copy over the adjusted config.yml when you download an updated release of the Stellaris Dashboard

-To reset the default layout, simply delete or move the config.yml file, or remove the `tab_layout` section from it.
+To reset the default layout, simply delete the `tab_layout` section from your config.yml or move the entire file to reset all default settings.

 Changes to the tab layout will only apply after restarting the dashboard.